-This Strategy provides an initial draft for the proposed Disposal Strategy which will be formally adopted by the Council to ensure that the best use of its assets.
-This strategy, in combination with a new Corporate Asset Management Plan [to be launched in 2021/22 financial year] and will complement the Capital Plan and Medium Term Financial Strategy [MTFS].
+This Strategy provides the governance process for the consideration for the retention or disposal of any Council owned assets.
+This strategy, in combination with the Corporate Asset Management Plan will complement the Capital Plan and Medium Term Financial Strategy [MTFS].

 It is clear that the Council is in a need of a formal approach to the management of assets and in particular their disposal where they have been identified as either surplus or no longer key to the delivery of services.
-This must be done in a structured and controlled manner to ensure that any disposal of assets does not cause longer term operational difficulties or fail to achieve the best return for the Council.
+This must be done in a structured and controlled manner to ensure that any disposal does not cause longer term operational difficulties or fail to achieve the best return for the Council.